Reverse-Engineering Model Editing on Language Models: Extension of Subject Inference Attack

 Unlike MEMIT, which employs a soft constraint weighted by the covariance matrix $\mathbf{C}$, AlphaEdit constructs a projection matrix $\mathbf{P}$ to preserve the model's general capabilities by projecting the update onto the null space of general knowledge.
 Its closed-form solution is given by:

 Next, following the derivations in Appendix ~\ref{apply WMI to alpha}, we apply the Woodbury matrix identity to rewrite the AlphaEdit update.
 The reformulated update is given by:

-Due to the null-space projection matrix $\mathbf{P}$, we can not recover some of the information of $\col(\mathbf{K})$ (see Lemma \ref{lem: indistinguishability} and Remark \ref{rem: indistinguishability} for details).
+Due to the null-space projection matrix $\mathbf{P}$, we cannot recover some of the information of $\col(\mathbf{K})$ (see Lemma \ref{lem: indistinguishability} and Remark \ref{rem: indistinguishability} for details).
 Thus, we propose a different subject recovery algorithm for AlphaEdit in Algorithm \ref{alg: stage1, alphaedit}, where $\rho_i^c$ represents the projection coefficient of the candidate vector projected by $\mathbf{P}$ onto the subspace $\col(\mathbf{P}\mathbf{K})$.